Crimbtw/Reshade-Elevated-DBD/README.md

-Thanks for downloading my Reshade preset!
-I hope you enjoy it :D

 to install it you first wanna install Reshade, select direct x 11 and make sure to check the boxes for these shaders